China jails citizen-journalist for four years over Wuhan virus reporting

 (Interactive graphic tracking global spread of coronavirus: here)

-Reporting by Brenda Goh in Shanghai and Yew Lun Tian in Beijing; Editing by Clarence Fernandez
+Reporting by Brenda Goh in Shanghai and Yew Lun Tian in Beijing; Additional reporting by Stephanie Ulmer-Nebehay in Geneva.
+Editing by Clarence Fernandez and Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.